Guest post: NUFC, social media and Joe Kinnear 2.0

 A large number of fans, as you can probably imagine, took to twitter and homed in on the @NUFCOfficial account to vent their fury.
 Some were vicious, some were humorous, but without fail all showed how much the club meant to them.

 All the club had to do to appease critics, to soften the blow as it were, was to engage.
 Join the debate, even in a measured way.
 Show the supporters, the ‘customers’ as fans are increasingly being described, that their opinions mattered.

 There’s no way of telling, of course, how many NUFC branded suitcases are headed for sunnier climbs this summer as a result of the club’s efforts to flog merchandise via Twitter.
 A safe bet in the circumstances though is that it wasn’t very effective.

 Which all begs the question: why?
 Why bother with sales tweets?
 Why have an instant communication tool, a means to engage directly with passionate fans, and not use it?

-Tom Chaplin is the Social & Digital Marketing Manager at healthcare software developers Digital Spark, is North East born and bred and a long suffering supporter of Newcastle United.
+About the author Tom Chaplin is the Social & Digital Marketing Manager at healthcare software developers Digital Spark, is North East born and bred and a long suffering supporter of Newcastle United.
 You can follow Tom on Twitter @MrTomChaplin.